tomita-ychr/simple-selenium-checker/README.md

 #### alert

-You can handle alert and confirm with the alert action. alert`accept`. `accept` and `dismiss` can be specified for the value of the alert key.
+You can handle alert and confirm with the alert action. `accept` and `dismiss` can be specified for the value of the `alert`.

 ```js
   {actions: [